 Most kids LOVE the exhilarating feeling of gliding down a slide…even if it is just a mini one.
-We have one such slide that was used every single day in the summer time so I just decided to wash it down and bring it indoors.
-It wasn’t being put to any use out in the snow so makes for the perfect addition to an indoor gym!
+We have one such slide that was used every single day in the summertime so I just decided to wash it down and bring it indoors.
+It wasn’t being put to any use out in the snow so it makes for the perfect addition to an indoor gym!

 3. Pop-up Tent & Tunnel